Roman Catholic

 During Polish–Russian war of 1919‐1921 chaplain in the Polish Army.

-Jailed in artillery barracks' camp in Bydgoszcz.
+Jailed in IL Bromberg internment camp (in artillery barracks) in Bydgoszcz.

 cause of death